 Start up the instrument to enter the default measurement display page.
-The primary display zone shows the tested waveform while the secondary one shows parameters of corona or test.
+The primary display zone shows the tested waveform.
+When Single Display is selected in Disp Setup, the secondary one shows parameters of corona or test.

 7.2.1 Non-standard test